Coffs Harbour

 Best dive sites in Coffs Harbour.
 Scuba holiday travel planning for Coffs Harbour - where, who and how

+The “Strip” has a variety of café/restaurants serving everything from a sandwich to Asian and modern Australia cuisine.
+Very convenient if you’ve just come from the harbour – with free parking on the north side of Harbour Drive.
 On the Jetty side there’s fish and chips and the rather more upmarket Latitude 30 if you feel like splashing out.
 The nearby Yacht Club also puts on a fine spread at YKnot Bistro and on weekends look out for the bright yellow food truck for the best burgers in town.

 How to Get Around

 Obviously from the perspective of schlepping dive gear around, a car is the most convenient way to get around Coffs, but if you came on the train, or flew in, there are three bus service operators that provide an alternative to taxis.
-Also some operators provide transport; certainly check-in with them in advance.

 Other Activities